Hocus Pocus (1993 film): Sequel

 In a November 2014 interview, Bette Midler said that she was ready and willing to return for a sequel, and she also said that her co-stars Sarah Jessica Parker and Kathy Najimy were also interested in returning for a sequel.
 Midler stressed the fact that Disney had yet to greenlight any sequel.
 In October 2016, Sarah Jessica was asked the prospects of a sequel and said "I would love that.
 I think we've been very vocal that we're very keen."

 In October 2019, a sequel which was going to be developed as a Disney+ exclusive film was announced, with a screenplay which was written by Jen D'Angelo.
 Midler, Parker, and Najimy all confirmed their interest in reprising their roles.
 In March 2020, Adam Shankman signed on to direct.
 In May 2021, it was confirmed that Midler, Parker, and Najimy would reprise their roles as the Sanderson Sisters and it was announced that the film would be released in 2022.
 The film was released on September 30, 2022.
+Hocus Pocus 3 was announced to be in development as of June 4, 2023.

-Musical adaptation
+Possible musical adaptation

-During an interview leading up to the release of Hocus Pocus 2, David Kirschner revealed that a Broadway musical adaptation of the original film is in development.
-He also stated that "I just want to pinch myself, and I’m just afraid that I’m going to be 9 years old and on a Little League field again.
+During an interview on The Big Seance Podcast in September 2021, creator David Kirschner revealed that a Broadway adaptation of the original film is in development.
+During an interview leading up to the release of Hocus Pocus 2 in September 2022, he stated that "I just want to pinch myself, and I’m just afraid that I’m going to be nine years old and on a Little League field again.
 But it’s just so wonderful just to stand back and watch all of this ...
 I think you’re going to be very pleased."
-Kenny Ortega revealed to Forbes in 2020 of his interest in possibly returning to direct the production, saying "I think a Hocus Pocus musical would be great fun, really great fun."
+Kenny Ortega revealed to Forbes in 2020 his interest in possibly returning to direct the production, saying "I think a Hocus Pocus musical would be great fun, really great fun."